Michael Govan

 MG

-Lynne Cooke had pointed me to the building in Bregenz that he had just built, which was a marvel and every artist loved it, or a lot of artists.
-At Dia, we were going to build buildings for Walter De Maria’s “Ching” piece and Louise Bourgeois, we were talking about her large sculptures.
-Walter De Maria happened to have read an article about Peter Zumthor and loved him.
-That’s how I got to know Peter because Walter De Maria said, “Oh, I love his work.
+Lynne Cooke had pointed me to the building in Bregenz that he had just built, which was a marvel—and every artist loved it, or at least a lot of artists did.
+At Dia, we were going to build buildings for Walter De Maria’s Ching piece and for Louise Bourgeois—we were talking about her large sculptures.
+Walter happened to have read an article about Peter Zumthor and loved him.
+That’s how I got to know Peter—because Walter said, “Oh, I love his work.
 He’s the only architect I follow.”
-He had kept a file on his clippings about his architect.
-So we travelled to see all of Peter’s buildings at the time and met with him.
+He had kept a file of clippings about him.
+So we traveled to see all of Peter’s buildings at the time and met with him.

 EO